 Pride is often driven by poor self-worth and shame.
 We feel so badly about ourselves that we compensate by feeling superior.
 We look for others’ flaws as a way to conceal our own.
 We relish criticizing others as a defense against recognizing our own shortcomings.

 Pride prevents us from acknowledging our human vulnerabilities.
 This shame-driven pride makes us too uncomfortable to say, “I’m sorry, I was wrong, I made a mistake.”
 When pride rules, we believe we’re always right.
 This makes it difficult to sustain intimate relationships; nobody likes being with a know-it-all.

 As the light of our dignity shines more brightly, we realize that we don’t have to be perfect.
 Showing vulnerability and humility invites people toward us.
 We become approachable rather than intimidating.
 We don’t see ourselves as better or worse than anyone else.
-We recognize that we’re all a part of the human condition; we all have strengths and weaknessess.
+We recognize that we’re all a part of the human condition; we all have strengths and weaknesses.

 It is freeing to hold ourselves with the dignity that comes from simply being human.
-We don’t need to achieve “greatness” in order to have worth and value.
+We don’t need to achieve “greatness” to have worth and value.
 We’re great just as we are.
 We might be inclined to pursue excellence because it feels meaningful, enlivening, and expansive, but not because it defines who we are as a person.

 When pride substitutes for our human dignity, it disconnects us.
 Affirming our dignity and allowing others their dignity, we become more available to honor ourselves and connect with others as equals.
 Pride is a burden we don’t need.
 Living with dignity allows us to move more freely through life.